This is a list of surnames in which the length is 8.

 Denoted a keeper or one in charge of a forest, or one who has charge of growing timber in a forest (see FOREST

-From a nickname meaning "Frenchman".
-It is typical of the area of Naples.
+From a nickname that indicated a person who came from France.
+It is typical of the area around Naples.